RSV and COVID-19: FAQs on How to Recognize Them and What to Do

 How severe are the symptoms of RSV and COVID-19 in children?

-RSV symptoms tend to get worse the longer the illness lasts.
-You should call your doctor if your young child has a whistling or wheezing noise when they breathe, is breathing fast or has a congested cough.
-For infants, call your doctor if your baby also refuses to feed.
+RSV tends to become worse over the first five days of the illness.
+For some children, it is only a mild cold.
+For other children, it can result in high fevers or difficulty breathing, which may require hospitalization for respiratory support.
+Parents should call their doctor if their child has a whistling or wheezing noise when they breathe, is breathing fast or has a high fever.
+Also, for infants, contact the doctor if the baby refuses to feed.

 How can you protect your children against RSV and COVID-19?